emqxarchive/emqx-docs-en/source/plugins.rst

     ## ACL query statement
     auth.mysql.acl_query = select allow, ipaddr, username, clientid, access, topic from mqtt_acl where ipaddr = '%a' or username = '%u' or username = '$all' or clientid = '%c'

-In addition, to prevent the safety issue caused by password domain  being too simple, the plugin also supports password salting operations:
+To prevent the security issue caused by password being too simple, the plugin also supports password salting:

 .. code:: properties